xpack/xpm-js/README.md

-This should be done using the reserved property `buildFolderRelativePath`, which must define a folder relative to the project root, usually below a `build` folder.
+This should be done using the reserved property `buildFolderRelativePath`, which must define a folder relative to the project root, usually below a top `build` folder.

-This property can be manually defined for each configuration, or in a computed property defined for the entire project, using a parametrised definition based on the configuration name, like:
+This property can be defined either manually for each configuration, or globally, as a computed property, available for the entire project.

+The definition can be parametrised with the configuration name, and possibly converted to a lower case folder name, for example:

 ```json
   "xpack": {